John Graham Esq 1741-1775 of the East India Company and of the Supreme Council of Calcutta

 1. The book; History of Parliament, The House of Commons, 1754-1790, by Sir Lewis Namier & John Brooke.
 Published 1964.

-2. His min two miniature portraits (Nixon, Tilly) and the portraits of his relatives.
+2. His two miniature portraits by the artists James Nixon and Tilly Kettle and the portraits of his relatives.
 Christies Auction Catalogue, Kinross House, 30 March 2011.

 3. The portrait of his son John painted by Tilly Kettle.
 Christies Auction Catalogue, 18 April 1996.

 4. A note in the 'Book of the Graemes and Grahams' by Louisa Grace Graeme.

 From the Kinross House Sale, Christie's , Sale 5436, London, 30 March 2011.

 Lot 56.
 ANGLO-INDIAN SCHOOL, AFTER TILLY KETTLE (BRITISH, 1734 - C 1786).
 John Graham (1741-1775), in blue-bordered white coat and waistcoat with gold buttons, powdered hair worn en queue, on ivory, oval 1.5 in.
 (40 mm.) high, gilt-metal frame.
 The present miniature is after a large-scale portrait by Tilly Kettle, painted in Calcutta circa 1774-1776, sold at Christie's 17 June 1966, (see M. Archer, India and British Portraiture 1770-1825, London, 1979, p.
 87, plate 42 and p.
 440 and p.
 493).
 John Graham held the office of Judge of the Supreme Court in Calcutta.